demidovakatya/markov-chains/README.md

                         (int, default 50) ----- Number of lines to be sent to output.
   --storage_path STORAGE_PATH
-                        (str, default './storage') ----- Path to txt file the output will be saved to.
-If --writer=='txt', set this argument (example: '~/Downloads/markov-
+                        (str, default './storage') ----- Path to folder the output of program will be saved to.
-                        chains/output.txt').
 ```

 ## Example